farrow-js/farrow/packages/next/README.md

 #### controller.redirect(url)

-`controller.redirect` is used to redirect, it will take care the environment of `server/client`, and chose the right way to redirect.
+`controller.redirect` is used to redirect, it will take care the `server/client`, and chose the right way to redirect.

 #### controller.isClient